sgratzl/d3tutorial/README.md

 It is a dynamically typed language, which can be strange for developers who mainly work with strongly typed languages such as C/C++ and Java.

-**Note** To follow the examples below, you can open the Developer Tools’s JavaScript console on a browser window, and type the examples to see what they do.
+**Note** To follow the examples below, you can open the JavaScript console on a browser window, and type the examples to see what they do.
 Or
 [![Open in CodePen][codepen]](https://codepen.io/thinkh/pen/qrwxdb).

 ```js